blockblock2/Jumping_over_stuff_scratch/README.md

-One folder is the .sb3 the other ones is for apps for Macs
+One folder is the .sb3 the other ones is HTML version